Know the 10 Evils in your Financial Life and make an effort towards beheading it this Dussehra

 When we talk about festivals in India, the few things that come to our mind is vibrancy, colors, lights, sweets and above all, it is us – PEOPLE.
 The unity in diversity among us is celebrated and seen evidently in our Indian culture since ages, even now with Millennials irrespective of their thoughts towards change.
 One such festival that we enjoy the most is Dusshera.
 The celebration of Truth over lies, happiness over sorrow and most importantly Good over evil.
 You might be thinking amidst it, how writing about financial life is relevant?

 In today’s world it is difficult to be able to relate to the stories of Dussehra where Lord Rama defeated Ravana, hence to understand it with ease, it is a celebration of victory over the ten qualities, which are represented by 10 heads of Ravana as follows: Lust, Anger, Greed, Attraction, Ego, Injustice, Cruelty, Selfishness, Jealousy, Pride.
-Now me being a financial planner I could not stop myself to think and throw light on the 10 evils in our financial life which one needs to overcome to have a happy and a successful life.
+Now me being a financial planner I could not stop myself to think and throw light on the 10 evils in our financial life which one needs to overcome to have a happy and successful life.

 - Evil of Debt: This is the most convenient way for most of us to fulfill our dreams and wishes in today’s date, I hope you know what I am talking about – it’s EMI.
 There is nothing wrong in it but it is considered to be one of the worst evil in ones financial life.
 We will take a loan to buy a home which is considered as Investment, we will buy all our luxuries and lifestyle enhancements through EMI, Extensively use Credit cards, personal loans etc. without considering the fact that it is a high amounted debt and above it one is ignoring the major point that you need to pay exorbitant rate of interest on the same.
 If by chance you miss even one of the EMI’s it will also knock your credit score too.
-So I strongly suggest focussing your priorities in repaying the debts you have and overcome this evil.
+So I strongly suggest focusing your priorities in repaying the debts you have and overcome this evil.

 - Evil of Ignorance: The other evil I feel is ignoring the need to be protected.
 We hardly think about appropriate insurance cover required.
 How many of us give a thought on “ If god forbid some uncalled incident happens to me or my family member and there is a need for hospitalization do I have enough or will I have to break my savings or investment towards the end.
 It is imperative to know the importance of Health insurance / Term insurance / Critical Illness and Personal Accident in one’s life and accordingly take an appropriate amount of coverage.